For the past 30+ years, my work as a clinical psychologist, researcher, author and consultant has converged on one fundamental mission:

 Ensuring that today’s students – our children – have not just the technological tools they need as they inherit the AI future, but the tools of our humanity – the empathy, ethics, social and emotional intelligence and DEI competencies they need to survive and thrive in our ever-changing interconnected world.

-Since the publication of my book, The Big Disconnect: Protecting Childhood and Family Relationships in the Digital Age (a Wall Street Journal Best Nonfiction Book of 2013), I have travelled the world helping people understand the wonders of technology and then minimize the risks it presents at every stage of development.
+Since the 2013 publication of her award-winning book, The Big Disconnect: Protecting Childhood and Family Relationships in the Digital Age (a Wall Street Journal Best Nonfiction Book of 2013, since published in Spanish, Italian, Mandarin, and Korean), Dr. Steiner-Adair has consulted internationally to help schools, parent organizations, governmental agencies, corporations and health professionals strengthen the psychological health and wellbeing of students, and minimize the neurological, psychological and social fallout tech poses at each stage of development, pre K-12.

 “A riveting, hugely important book that Sounds an alarm we all must hearken to if we care about our children–and ourselves.
 Steiner-Adair shows how we’re losing the human connections that are vital to everything that matters in family life.
 A great book, rooted in massive research, told in vivid, charming, unforgettable narrative, conveying a message of the utmost relevance today.”
 (Edward M. Hallowell, MD, author of The Childhood Roots of Adult Happiness)